alexandre-touret/alexandre-touret.github.io/content/posts/2024-wrap-up.md

 ## 2024 in a Nutshell
 As 2024 draws to a close, it’s time to cast a professional eye back on this year.

 Like last year, I have balanced working on a customer project alongside my contributions to the Worldline TechRel[^1] initiative.
 I had the opportunity to shift to another team.
-Although I keep working on the Transport & Monbility field, I have discovered a new product & met new colleagues.
+Although I keep working on the Transport & Mobility field, I dug into a new product & met new colleagues.

+After few months, as part of the agreement with Google, I then dived into the Google Cloud techniology portfolio and [passed the Public Cloud Architect certification](https://blog.touret.info/2024/08/02/gcp_certification/).

 In addition, I also started teaching at the [University of Tours](https://www.univ-tours.fr/).
 I strive to provide [my return of experience on the following topics: Microservices Architecture, SQL Basics & Business Processes](https://blog.touret.info/teaching/).

-I have then published the courses under the [Creative Commons International Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/deed.en).
+The courses were published under the [Creative Commons International Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/deed.en).
 Feel free to [(re-)use them and submit issues](https://blog.touret.info/teaching/).
 I am quite sure I made somes mistakes.

 ## Speaking